-In the past, it was really difficult to invest in stocks and other securities unless you had a lot of money.
+In the past, investing in stocks and other securities was difficult unless you had a lot of money.
 You could invest in various funds through your employer-sponsored retirement plan or individual retirement account, but if you wanted to open one of the best brokerage accounts, you’d be met with minimum opening deposit requirements and commissions every time you traded.

 If you were interested in buying individual stocks, you’d need enough money to buy a full share, which can be challenging with some stocks.
 For instance, Amazon’s stock is trading above $3,200 per share at the time of this writing.